priyesh009/codingtest_weather_data/README.md

 ### weather_data.db

 It is the SQLITE database files which containts the WeatherData and WeatherStatistics.
 Due to large size I was not able to add the file in github.
-However, You can download it fron below link.
+However, You can download it from below link.

 Database Schema Link: [Click here](.docs/)